AllisonVanBeaver/Spotify-Analysis/README.md

-My dashboard finds a significant majority of top songs streamed on Spotify in 2023 have a high score in danceability and energy, but vary in acoustics and speech.
+Upon analysis, the dashboard reveals a noteworthy trend among the top songs streamed on Spotify in 2023.
+Predominantly, these songs exhibit elevated scores in danceability and energy metrics, yet demonstrate discernible variations in acoustic and speech attributes.

 ![Screenshot (6)](https://github.com/AllisonVanBeaver/Spotify-Analysis/assets/160637606/78720943-ad5e-4c9d-954e-ac9ba497591b)